BiolApps/MeinteR/vignettes/Meinter_vignette.md

 GSM916805,Mutant
 ```

-The `status` column must list only two groups of samples e.g. WT, Mutant.
-The analysis will be performed on the samples listed in the annotation file.
+The `status` column must list only two groups of samples e.g. WT/Mutant, pre-treatment/post-treatment etc. The analysis will be performed on the samples listed in the annotation file.
 Samples included in the data series, but not in the annotation file, will be ignored.
-MeinteR will automatically identify the platform will fetch the corresponding sample data.
+MeinteR will automatically identify the platform and will fetch the corresponding sample data.
 In case of array-based data, the probes will be mapped to the hg19 genomic coordinates and a bed-formatted file will be generated conforming with the formatting rules of the input data.
-The delta-beta values are automatically calculated by subtracting the mean beta values of the two groups.
+The delta-beta values will be automatically calculated by subtracting the mean beta values of the two groups.
 To import a GEO data series use the function `importGEO` as follows:

 ```r
 fp <- file.path(project.dir, "GSE37362_annotation.csv")